This message from a previously given address by President Romney is printed under his direction.

 Of all the descendants of Adam and Eve, these people of Enoch are the only ones, so far as I am informed, who have obtained lasting perfect peace.

 In answer to this question, I feel safe in saying that if there is a middle ground it is as yet undiscovered; and that, too, notwithstanding the fact that the search for it has been long and tortuous.
 Ignorant of, or ignoring, and without any thought of paying the price of peace, men have tried many approaches.
-There was St. Pierre’s project in 1713; Bentham’s plan, 1780; Kant’s project, 1795; there were the Hague Conferences of 1899 and 1907; and the League of Nations following World War I, to name but a few.
-There have been pacts, treaties and alliances, ad infinitum, all without success.
+There were the Hague [peace] Conferences of 1899 and 1907, the League of Nations following World War I, there have been numerous pacts, treaties and alliances, ad infinitum, all without success.

 Said Elder James E. Talmage who heard him speak, “He showed that the business interests were so closely knit that if a nation should be so rash as to declare war upon another, the bankers would veto the declaration because they had too much at stake; and that if the voice of the bankers was not heeded then the people would rise up and say, ‘There shall be no war.’ … Then by another splendid array of facts he showed the prospective cost of warfare in this day and proved to his own satisfaction that there was not wealth enough in the world to keep up a big war for more than a very few months.
 When he had closed his address, [Elder Talmage said] to him: ‘I wish I could believe you, doctor.’
 ‘You do not believe me?’
 ‘I do not.’
 ‘And why?’
 ‘Because you have left out some of the most important factors of your problem.’
 ‘And what are they?’
 ‘The words of the prophets; and in a matter that concerns the existence of nations I shall consider the words of the prophets in preference to the deductions of the academician, even though he be as distinguished as yourself, sir.’”
 (James E. Talmage, Liahona, vol. 5, pp. 677–79.)